dmotz/taxa/README.md

 Under the covers, `add2`'s type signature was changed to `n n`.

+## Disabling

+You can disable Taxa's type enforcement behavior globally by calling `t.disable()` (where `t` is whatever you've aliased Taxa as).
+This will cause calls to `t()` to perform a no-op wherein the original function is returned unmodified.

+This is convenient for switching between environments without modifying code.

+Its counterpart is naturally `t.enable()`.

 ## Caveats

 When a function is modified by Taxa, its arity is not preserved as most JS